University of Washington North Sound: Everett Station

 The site along with the other Everett site has portions that are contaminated.

 North Marysville

 The North Marysville site is the most northerly and largest site.
 Its land is shared by the cities of Marysville and Arlington.
 It is 394 acre large and is located between Smokey Pt.
 Blvd. (west), 51st Ave. (east), 156th St. (south), and 160th St. (north).
+Legislators from North of Everett have indicated that this location would be their preference.

 The closest school district to the site and the surrounding community of Smokey Pt. is the Lakewood School District.

 Disqualified locations

 Everett Kimberly-Clark/Snohomish River

 The Kimberly-Clark/Snohomish River site was purchased in 2005 by The City of Everett from Kimberly-Clark.
 It was an industrial area about 90 acre large and is partially contaminated.
 It is located along the Snohomish River, east of I-5, and north of US 2.
 The only road is Grand Avenue, which becomes Everett Avenue (SR 529) and interchanges with I-5 and US 2.
 This site is the lowest-rated site according to a survey by the University of Washington.